 James Coleman, for me, was one of those scholars that I was surprised – and a little embarrassed – to have discovered so late.
 His oeuvre represents a significant contribution to general social theory, specifically sociological rational choice theory.
-Although opposed in some sense, or most senses, (seriously, reading a young James Coleman throw down with the phrase “Like many of [Parsons'] essays, it is difficult to read, and, like many, it does not have a coherent logical structure” = priceless) – it feels to me, James Coleman’s work is the progeny of Parsons’ general theorizing.
-They both dealt with very similar problems of social order, and they both covered a wide range of socio-cultural territory with vast, sterilizing, leveling theoretical strokes.
+Although opposed in some sense, or most senses, (seriously, reading a young James Coleman throw down with the phrase “Like many of [Parsons’] essays, it is difficult to read, and, like many, it does not have a coherent logical structure” = priceless) – it feels to me, James Coleman’s work is the progeny of Parsons’ general theorizing.
+They both dealt with very similar problems of social order, and they both covered a wide range of socio-cultural territory with vast, sterilizing, leveling theoretical strokes (for better or worse).

 Skimming Foundations of Social Theory (1990), you can easily see that he employs several simple diagrams.
 The most infamous is referred to as “Coleman’s Boat” pictured above from page 702 of Foundations.
 Namely, because the upside-down trapezoid looks like a boat – although some allude to its affinity to a bathtub.
 So, sometimes it is “Coleman’s Bathtub.”
 Its infamy is perhaps a result of its simplicity, and that it paints a picture of form of “methodological individualism” that also incorporates social structural or situational constraints.
 Coleman uses it to explain how micro-level action is linked to macro level structures (and vice versa).
 For a nice and short overview, see the short write-up by Yoshimichi Sato on the ISA’s blog.